 Interestingly, there is strong support from a wide range of companies for such mandatory HRDD legislation.
 In a major report for the European Commission, which I co-authored, a large survey of companies showed that a large majority (75%) of company respondents wanted a harmonized HRDD legislation across the EU.
 It also showed that there were some additional costs to business but no detriment to innovation or competitiveness.
 Unusually, this report was directly influential in the European Commission deciding to introduce legislation in this area.
 The findings of the report are consistent with other empirical work with companies and statements by many companies in support of a proposed legislation in different countries, including in a UK Parliamentary report.
 This support by companies seems to be mainly because companies do want clarity in their reputational, legal, operational and financial risks, many companies acknowledge their social and environmental purposes and responsibilities, and investors are increasingly considering environmental, social and governance (ESG) issues as central to their decision-making.

-"COP26 is an opportunity to incentivise companies to act to prevent and reduce their activities which impact on climate change, and to provide effective sanctions if they do not."
+"This is an opportunity to incentivise companies to act to prevent and reduce their activities which impact on climate change, and to provide effective sanctions if they do not."

-Therefore, while much of the focus of climate change action will be on what governments can do, COP26 is also an opportunity to incentivise companies to act to prevent and reduce their activities which impact on climate change and to provide effective sanctions if they do not.
+Therefore, while much of the focus of climate change action will be on what governments can do, it is also an opportunity to incentivise companies to act to prevent and reduce their activities which impact on climate change and to provide effective sanctions if they do not.
 There should also be pressure on companies themselves to act now and not wait for such legislation.
 These actions should be based on the existing responsibilities which companies do have in this area, as shown by the decision against Shell.

 Robert McCorquodale is Professor of International Law and Human Rights at the University of Nottingham.
 He is also a practicing barrister and has been involved in cases concerning corporate accountability for human rights impacts.

-Achieving net zero aviation
+Securing net zero aviation